eduardoleolim/electron-esbuild/README.md

 The main config has the following properties:

 - `entry` - The entry file of your main process
+- `args` - Optional.
+The arguments to pass to the main process
 - `output` - The output configuration of bundle
   - `directory` - The output directory of your main process.
 It is relative to the `output` property of ElectronConfig
   - `filename` - The output filename of your main process